Over 200,000 Youth Applies For PMs Hunarmand Pakistan Program - UrduPoint

 Over 200,000 Youth Applies For PM's Hunarmand Pakistan Program

-"Interviews of the applicants have been started at over 500 technical and vocational training institutions of the country," an official of National Vocational and Technical Training Commission (NAVTTC) told APP on Friday.
+"Interviews of the applicants have been started at over 500 technical and vocational training institutions of the country," an official of National Vocational and Technical Training Commission (NAVTTC) told APP.

 He said the government had allocated Rs 30 billion for 'Hunarmand Pakistan' under which the youth would be equipped with market-oriented skills.